Current Business Students

 Basic Skills 48-Hour Completion Policy - Degree-bound students who select a business major are admitted to the Barton School of Business in program status.
 All students in the Barton School of Business must maintain a 2.250 grade point average.
 Students must complete 6 credit hours of English composition, 3 credit hours of communication, and 3 credit hours of college algebra with a grade of C- or better in each within their first 48 college hours.
 Failure to complete this requirement will bar a student from enrolling in upper-division business courses.

 Change Major or Minor - You can change your major or add a minor through your myWSU portal (Home tab> Student Tools > Change My Major/Minor).
-You must have completed one full semester at WSU in order to change your major online.
 If you are on academic probation you will need to contact your advisor.

 Concurrent enrollment - Frequently Asked Questions